linusghanadan/bird-species-analysis/README.md

 ## Context

 This project was completed for my Databases & Data Management class, taken as part of my Master's program at UC Santa Barbara.
-Provided with data and questions, I carried out this analysis using appropriate data modeling and database techniques.
+Provided with data and questions, I carried out this analysis myself.

 ## Summary of Analysis

-Created DuckDB database from CSVs and schema build script, converted to SQLite database, queried for distinct species names, created cursor, and stored species data.
-Iterated over data, querying the database to fetch egg volume data for each species, loading data into pandas DataFrame, and computing coefficients for each species.
+For the project, we were provided three datasets from the Arctic Shorebird Demographics Network (ASDN).
+Our instructions were to create an Entity-Relationship model to understand how the variables related to each other across the three datasets to create a set of tables with fields from the datasets and additional code fields to use as primary keys, translate this model into a schema build SQL script to create a database, and then also answer a data analysis question through querying our database and executing an iterative calculation over results using Python.

 ## Entity-Relationship Model
 The entities and relationships outlined in the following diagram were used to construct the schema build SQL script.